-In choosing Bike Newport, the League first recognized the organization for its history in advocacy, education and community building, and then specifically for its work in 2020 – adapting program to ensure continued access for anyone who needed their services; ensuring access to bicycles for physical and mental health, for COVID-safe and dependable transportation, and for vital safely-distanced socializing.
+In choosing Bike Newport, the League first recognized the organization for its history in advocacy, education and community building, and then specifically for its work in 2020 – adapting programs to ensure continued access for anyone who needed their services; ensuring access to bicycles for physical and mental health, for COVID-safe and dependable transportation, and for vital safely-distanced socializing.

 The surge in bike demand triggered a dearth in both new and used bike inventory – there quickly were no bikes to be had.
 Our staff and volunteers stepped up efforts to collect and restore donated used bicycles, and ultimately distributed 370 refurbished bicycles in the community.
 Additionally, the organization shifted in-person education and support to online videos, visits and trainings, ensuring that support was available in English and Spanish.
 We also ran its first-ever Summer Bike Camp, giving local youth the fun activity and socializing they were craving mid-pandemic – while piquing their bike curiosity and bike love.
 We adapted school programs for middle school students and continued both online and in-person when possible.
 Federal, state and local support combined to make it possible to set up mobile workstations and run program outside in a heated tent well into the cold weather.
 And when the tent came down, the children’s holiday bike giveaway continued – in the snow – with heaters blowing and hot cocoa flowing.
 With all the shifting of methods, there was little lull in Newport when it came to bikes – and significant gain.